Reading a Licor LI-6800 Excel log file

 possible to include user constants as either rows or columns.
 In general, it

-is better to include them as columns, and the read_licor_6800_Excel
+is better to include them as columns.
+Although the

 Value